-ADSs offered to ADSs offered to Windcreek

-Underwriters the public Limited
+Underwriters

 Goldman Sachs (Asia) L.L.C.
-5,729,850 1,575,000

-BofA Securities, Inc. 5,284,195 1,452,500
+BofA Securities, Inc.

-China Renaissance Securities (Hong Kong) Limited 1,273,300 350,000
+China Renaissance Securities (Hong Kong) Limited]

-Guotai Junan Securities (Hong Kong) Limited 63,665 17,500
+Guotai Junan Securities (Hong Kong) Limited

-CLSA Limited 190,995 52,500
+CLSA Limited

-Tiger Brokers (NZ) Limited 63,665 17,500
+Tiger Brokers

-CMB International Capital Limited 63,665 17,500
+CMB International Capital Limited

-Futu Inc. 63,665 17,500
+Futu Inc.

-Total 12,733,000 3,500,000
+Total

 The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the ADSs offered by this prospectus are subject to certain conditions.
 The underwriters are committed to take and pay for all of the ADSs being offered, if any are taken, other than the ADSs covered by the option described below unless and until this option is exercised.